alistairduffey/GeoCloud/best_practice.md

 The hub will automatically shut off after 90 minutes without activity.

 ***

+It can take a minute or two for the server to start up when first launching.

+***

 Please keep saved files in your home directory to a minimum.
 Let us know if you need to store more than around 10GB.
 We recommend workflows which stream data without downloading to a file, or which automatically delete files after using them.
 You can check total usage by running the following command in a terminal: `du -hs --exclude="shared*" ~/`.